Eye Information and Links - (see conditions for more details)

 Both types are caused by the aging process and can be hereditary.

 Common symptoms include gradual vision loss, distorted or wavy looking objects, loss of color and a dark spot at the center of vision.

-Unfortunately there is no known treatment for this progressive disease.
+Unfortunately, there is no known treatment for this progressive disease.
 The Wet Form Laser Treatment can be performed to stop further leakage of vessels.
-This will not restore vision, but will prevent further leakage from occuring.
+This will not restore vision but will prevent further leakage from occurring.
 Other treatments include low-vision aides such as telescopic and microscopic lenses, magnifying glasses.
 A more preventative treatment is Ocuvite Preservision with lutein.

 Glaucoma is an eye disease in which the passage that allows the fluid in the eye to drain becomes blocked or clogged.
 The resulting fluid build-up causes increased pressure inside the eye which damages the optic nerve head.